AmirMotefaker/my-Python-Projects/Web Scraping/README.md

 - More than a modern convenience, the true power of data web scraping lies in its ability to build and power some of the world’s most revolutionary business applications.

 - ‘Transformative’ doesn’t even begin to describe the way some companies use web scraped data to enhance their operations, informing executive decisions all the way down to individual customer service experiences.

+### Why is Python a popular programming language for Web Scraping?
+- Python seems to be in fashion these days!
+It is the most popular language for web scraping as it can handle most of the processes easily.
+It also has a variety of libraries that were created specifically for Web Scraping.
+Scrapy is a very popular open-source web crawling framework that is written in Python.
+It is ideal for web scraping as well as extracting data using APIs.
+Beautiful soup is another Python library that is highly suitable for Web Scraping.
+It creates a parse tree that can be used to extract data from HTML on a website.
+Beautiful soup also has multiple features for navigation, searching, and modifying these parse trees.